All photos: Karolina Grabowska

 Basketball has been one of the most popular sports to watch for quite some time.
 That’s led to many people wanting to actively enjoy this sport by playing it.
 Thankfully, it’s quite easy to do so, with a wealth of local teams to join.
 All you’ll need to make sure is that you’re physically prepared to play this sport.
 However, if don’t know how to get in shape for the upcoming basketball season, there are a bunch of various tips that can help you with the task, which is possible to divide into three major tips.

-#1: Have a Well-planned Workout Program
+• #1: Have a Well-planned Workout Program

 Having a thorough workout program will help you get in shape for basketball season a million times faster than simply working out from time to time.
-If you feel like you need some special sport guidance through this time, as a personal trainer for the help.
+If you feel like you need some special sports guidance through this time, ask a personal trainer for help.
 You’ll need to focus on the endurance, speed, the strength of your muscles.
 Having a workout program from a professional that focuses on your athletic needs will help you stand out on the pitch.
 Taking maximum advantage of a helpful resource will be recommended during your preparation.

-#2: Know When to Workout & When to Rest
+• #2: Know When to Workout & When to Rest

 When you’re trying to get in shape, your first thoughts would be to focus on the actual workout sessions, forgetting about the rest and recovery.
 If you go overboard with your training sessions, you risk damaging your muscles and joints, which may lead even to more injuries.
 Knowing when to rest is just as important, as knowing how and when to work out.